-Centralised data centres are located within inner-city ‘tech hubs’, and were traditionally favoured for their proximity to big internet exchange points, big populations and big talent pools.
-Edge data centres, on the other hand, could be on the fringes of towns or in the countryside.
-Typically smaller in size, edge data centres have grown in popularity over the last few years thanks to proximity to internet exchanges growing less important, and the advantages they can offer around ease of access and proximity to a company's office if they're not city based.
+Centralised data centres are located within inner-city ‘tech hubs’ and were traditionally favoured for their proximity to big internet exchange points, large populations and wide talent pools.
+Edge data centres, on the other hand, are on the fringes of towns or in the countryside.
+Typically smaller in size, edge data centres have grown in popularity over the last few years thanks to proximity to internet exchanges becoming less important, and the advantages of ease of access and proximity to a company's regional office.

-Inner-city data centre: A data centre located near a city centre, in a highly populated area.
+Inner-city data centre: A data centre located near a city centre, in a highly populated area, near an internet exchange point.

-Edge data centre: A data centre located away from a city, in a less populated area.
+Edge data centre: A data centre located away from a city, often in a less populated area, and not so closely connected to data networks.

 Location, location, location – why does it matter?